j3r4m/ip_proxies/README.md

-tiny python script for checking connection and what ip proxies currently using , use with your own risk.
+tiny python script for checking connection and what ip proxies socks5 that I am currently using , use with your own risk.